seantan02/lumaa-spring-2025-swe/README.md

     i.
 Implement proper error handling middleware

 ## Salary and Compensation Proposal
 - I am truly excited about the opportunity to join Lumaa and contribute to its growth journey.
-My primary motivation is to be part of an innovative team where I can both contribute meaningfully and continue to grow professionally.
+My primary motivation is to be part of an innovative team where I can both contribute meaningfully and continue to grow professionally. **Let's build Lumaa together!**

 ### 1. In-office or Hybrid Role (San Francisco)
 - I am open to relocating to San Francisco without assistance and understand the higher cost of living in the area.
 As such, I propose the following compensation: